ucsf-wynton/wynton-website-hpc/docs/howto/rstudio.md

 times out.
 ```

-There are two things you should pay attention to here:
+There are two things you should pay extra attention to here:

 1. The one-time random password that was generated